torvalds/linux/Documentation/filesystems/caching/backend-api.rst

 Cookies are used to provide some filesystem data to the cache, manage state and pin the cache during access in addition to acting as reference points for the API functions.
 Each cookie has a debugging ID that is included in trace points to make it easier to correlate traces.
-Note, though, that debugging IDs are simply allocated from incrementing counters and will eventually wrap.
+Analte, though, that debugging IDs are simply allocated from incrementing counters and will eventually wrap.

 The cache backend and the network filesystem can both ask for cache cookies -